orey/papers/docs/articles/data-interop.md

 But, if this reasoning is true, that would mean that a data lake is an *application* rather than a *data store*, that it has some data ingestion *business logic* to be able to ingest data that fit in a global data landscape without introducing ambiguities or erroneous data links.

-But, if that is the case, that means that the data lake is also creating its own viewpoint on the semantic space, like shown if Figure 4.
+But, if that is the case, that means that the data lake is also creating its own viewpoint on the semantic space, like shown if Fig. 6.

 ![Datalake as an application](../yed/datalake.png)

-<u>Figure 4</u>: The data lake as another kind of application
+<u>Figure 6</u>: The data lake as another kind of application

 ---reprendre ici